 Fuel Pressure Regulator Location

 On a fuel-injected petrol engine, the fuel pressor regulator is usually located at the end of the fuel rail, after all the injectors.
-The main function of the fuel pressure regulators is to regulate fuel pressure.
+The main function of fuel pressure regulators is to regulate fuel pressure.
 Locate the fuel injector supply line and follow it to the return line at the end of the fuel rail.

 Some models have a fuel pressure regulator in the fuel tank near the fuel pump, making it easier to access and more difficult to replace.
 Some cars don’t have a regulator at all, instead of adjusting the speed of the fuel pump to regulate the pressure.